WORG is fairly large.

 These are categorised as Role: Organisation Or Team.

-But over time they became more like base camps.
+These profiles are like base camps.
 You read ’em before you set out to read the profiles for the members.
 They provide :

 - Lists of members, since most readers don’t know every roster by heart.